quarto-dev/quarto-vscode/README.md

 - Clickable links within documents
 - Code completion for link and image paths

-You can install the Quarto extension from within VS Code (search extensions for 'quarto').

 ### Installation

-The easiest way to install is directly within VS Code (search extensions for 'quarto').
+The easiest way to install is directly within VS Code (search extensions for "quarto").

 You can also install from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).